audiolion/audiolion.github.io/_posts/2017-07-19-json-web-tokens.markdown

 // set our API_ROOT
 const API_ROOT = window.location.origin + '/api';

-// implement a standard function to check for a good or bad response, throwing an err if bad const checkStatus = res => {
+// implement a standard function to check for a good or bad response
+// throwing an err if bad
+const checkStatus = res => {
   if (res.status >= 200 && res.status < 300) {
     return res;